Near Deersville in Harrison County, Ohio — The American Midwest (Great Lakes)

 Erected 2001 by Scenic Byway Task Force.

 Location.
 40° 19.119′ N, 81° 7.68′ W. Marker is near Deersville, Ohio, in Harrison County.
-Marker is on U.S. 250 ¼ mile east of County Highway 55, on Touch for map.
+Marker is on U.S. 250 ¼ mile east of County Highway 55, on the right.
 Marker is at the end of a guardrail along Tappan Lake.
+Touch for map.
 Marker is in this post office area: Deersville OH 44693, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 The Moravian Trail (approx. 3.2 miles away); Deersville (approx. 3.2 miles away); Hazel's House (approx. 3.4 miles away); Moravian House (approx. 3.4 miles away); Mary L. Jobe Akeley / Harry F. Hazlett (approx. 3.4 miles away); Tappan (approx. 4.9 miles away); The Seven Ranges (approx. 5.4 miles away); Scio, Ohio (approx. 5.7 miles away).
 Touch for a list and map of all markers in Deersville.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 27, 2010, by Jamie Abel of Westerville, Ohio.
-This page has been viewed 2,407 times since then.
+It was originally submitted on September 27, 2010, by Jamie Abel of Westerville, Ohio.
+This page has been viewed 2,706 times since then and 98 times this year.
 Photos: 1, 2, 3. submitted on September 27, 2010, by Jamie Abel of Westerville, Ohio. • Bill Pfingsten was the editor who published this page.